v0r73x/homebridge-magic-triones/README.md

-# Homebridge MagicBlue LED Light Bulb Plug in
+# Homebridge Triones (happylightning implementation) LED Light Bulb Plug in

-This plug-in enables you to control your MagicBlue LED light bulb.
+This plug-in enables you to control your happylightning LED light bulb.

 ## New Version